 The tale suggests that nothing is as much fun as the life style of 1950s corporate America, with its endless flow of money, expense accounts, and the opportunities to pursue such activities as travel, nice clothes, cars, fine dining and romance.
 Both Milo March and some of the characters live in such a world, which is designed to be a pleasant fantasy experience for the readers.
 There is a relatively realistic tone to Crossen's work, at least when compared to such contemporaries as Richard S. Prather.
 Both men like the high life of the day, but while Prather spins fantasies about a private eye's life, Crossen sticks to a fairly realistic account of the opportunities open to a well to do business exec of the time.
 Of course, most Americans of the era could not afford to live on this scale.
 Still, Crossen's desires are relatively modest, and his delight in travel and good food would increasingly become affordable to the majority of Americans.

 Milo March stories differ radically in tone from those of Raymond Chandler.
 Chandler's stories are dark, and they depict a world full of evil characters.
 Crossen despises mobsters and crooks, but basically he likes 1950's America and the world in general.
 Neither he nor March seem alienated, which is the word I'd use to describe Philip Marlowe and his successors.
 Instead, Crossen and March preserve a sunny, good-natured attitude towards most of life.
 Indeed, Crossen's tone is generally comic throughout.
 Even his mob villains have a slightly tongue in cheek quality.
 Parts of the story even approach the comedy of manners, something one associates more with Golden Age sleuths than 1950's private eyes.
-Milo March also has a different attitude towards the men he meets, than most private eyes.
-Usually he winds up making friends with them, and the book is full of scenes of male bonding.
-March is especially fond of government agents, such as police and FBI men, Madison Avenue type executives, and artists.
-All of these types are described glowingly in Crossen's work.
-All of these men represent success, in different forms and professions.
-They tend to be highly competent and glamorous.

 A Hearse of a Different Color strongly endorses integration and the Civil Rights movement.
 Indeed, its best parts deal with black "diviner" Willie Morell.
 Willie is the most colorful of the New Orleans locals March meets, and he is a character whose verbal facility and unique way of talking mark out as an original.
 Crossen's sympathy with black Americans reminds one of Ed Lacy.